mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab1.rst

 .. note::

   When you create/update a VLAN, you'll see the interface 1.1 being pre-populated.
-  In fact it's light greyed because it is showed as an example.
+  In fact, it is showed as an example.
 You need to type the interface yourself -ie 1.1 / 1.2 / ...

 Click on the *Add* button: